wolfSSL/documentation/wolfSSL/src/chapter02.md

 ## Special Math Optimization Flags

+### `--enable-fastmath`

+Enabled by default on x86\_64.
+If enabled, it is disable by Single-Precision (SP) math.

+See USE_FAST_MATH.

+### `--enable-fasthugemath`

+Enable fast math + huge code.

+Enabling fasthugemath includes support for the fastmath library and greatly increases the code size by unrolling loops for popular key sizes during public key operations.
+Try using the benchmark utility before and after using fasthugemath to see if the slight speedup is worth the increased code size.

 ### `--enable-sp-math`

 Enable Single-Precision (SP) math implementation with restricted algorithm suite.
 Unsupported algorithms are disabled.
+Overrides `--enable-sp-math-all`.

 ### `--enable-sp-math-all`